dji-sdk/Onboard-SDK-Doc/source/cn/appendix/index.md

 ### Control mode

 We suggest developers do not use VERT_POS control mode indoor when your UAV does not have Guidance installed or the flight height is larger than 3 meters.
-Since in indoor environment, barometer can be inaccurate, the vertical controller may fail to keep the height of the UAV.
+This is because in indoor environments, barometer can be inaccurate, and the vertical controller may fail to keep the height of the UAV.

-> Please note that if the following conditions are met that the control mode is functional:
+> Please note that if the following conditions are met, the control mode is functional:
 >
 * Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORI_POS) related control modes can be used.
-* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with Autopilot，horizontal velocity control（HORI_VEL）related control modes can be used.
+* Only when GPS signal is good (health\_flag >=3)，or when Guidance system is working properly with Autopilot，horizontal velocity control（HORI_VEL）related control modes can be used.

 <table>